SalesforceCommerceCloud/commerce-sdk-isomorphic/Contributing.md

 };
 ```

 Launch the sample application using `yarn start`.
-Access the sample application using a new browser window at this url `localhost:3000`.
+Access the sample application using a new browser window at this URL `localhost:3000`.

 ## Testing